 Pat Himes, Colorado, AEI

 Jo is the Lead Interpreter for St. Tammany Parish School District in Southern Louisiana where she is responsible for interpreting services, mentoring and supervision of over 15 interpreters and works with 6 Deaf Ed.
 Teachers.
 She has over 20 years’ experience in the school system and 17 years of educational interpreting experience.
-Jo holds an Associates Degree in Educational Interpreting from Delgado Community College and a Bachelor’s degree in ASL/English Interpreting with an emphasis in Educational Interpreting as well as Interpreter Supervision and Leadership for the University of Northern Colorado.
+Jo holds an Associates Degree in Educational Interpreting from Delgado Community College and a Bachelor’s degree in ASL/English Interpreting with an emphasis in Educational Interpreting as well as Interpreter Supervision and Leadership from the University of Northern Colorado.
 Jo serves on the Louisiana Department of Education Communication Committee.

 Tobi Gordon, B.A.Sc., Ed:K-12

 Tobi is beginning her 8th year as an educational interpreter in an Oklahoma City metro public school district.
 She received her A.S. in American Sign Language and A.A.S. in Sign Language Interpreting from Oklahoma State University-OKC, her B.A.Sc. in Sign Language Interpreting from Siena Heights University and recently completed a Graduate Certificate in Education of the Deaf and Hard of Hearing from Missouri State University.
 Tobi has worked with practicum students from the OSU-OKC ITP for 7 years, served as a mentor interpreter for the Oklahoma RID this past year and is a proctor for the EIPA Written test.

 Kristen Guynes, Ph.D., Ed:K-12